CarsonScott/L-System-Grammar/README.md

 ### Examples

-The following examples are explained thoroughly in the Wikipedia article if you are interested.
+\* The following examples are explained thoroughly in the Wikipedia article above

 __1) Algae growth Example__